geo-ant/varpro/README.md

 in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.

-This is an application where varpro really shines because it can take advantage of the separable nature of the problem.
-It allows us to perform a global fit over thousands or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.
+This is an application where varpro really shines, since it can take advantage of the separable nature of the problem.
+It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.

-### Maximum Performance
+### Maximum Performance and Other Use Cases

 The example code above will already run many times faster than just using a nonlinear solver without the magic of varpro.